owaite/PARSER-GBC-GitHub/README.md

 # PARSER-GBC-GitHub
-Scripts used to process LiDAR (L1) and multispectral (MicaSense) data for the PARSER project funded by Genome BC
+Scripts used to process LiDAR (L1) and multispectral (MicaSense) data for the high-throughput phenotyping and genotyping for tree productivity and resilience under climate change project project funded by Genome BC